 Weekly Canvas Quizzes: Weekly quizzes are meant to be a low-stakes means of keeping students up-to-date with course material.
 They will solely consist of multiple-choice questions on the material from the prior week.
-Students will have from Friday morning to the following Tuesday at 3pm to complete their weekly quiz.
+Students will have from Friday morning to the following Tuesday at 9:30am to complete their weekly quiz.

 Scientific articles: You will be assigned several scientific papers over the course of the class.
-As you are mostly new to reading papers, your IAs will cover these papers in these sections, focusing on points that you are responsible for knowing.
-They will cover:
+As you are mostly new to reading papers, I will cover these papers in section, focusing on points that you are responsible for knowing.
+I will cover: